b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 **Further reading**

+In the citation Light (1999), which I contend is a valuable piece of technological revisionism, women are rewritten into the early days of computational history, a history they had been systematically rewritten out of.
+Raed this work.

 * Light, Jennifer S. (1999).
 'When Computers were women' in *Technology and Culture*, July 1999, Vol 40, Issue 3, Research Library Core, pp. 455 - 483.

 **2. Punch Cards and Paper Tape:**